In this article, you will find :

 Following these three preventive measures will extend the life cycle of your roof and reduce expenses in the long run.
 For more information about roof repair and maintenance, visit everybodyneedsaroof.com, an official website of the National Roofing Contractors Association.

-But when the inevitable time comes to replace your roof, you have two options: You can choose to re-cover your existing roof, which involves installing a new roof directly on top of your existing roof, or you can choose a complete replacement of your roof, which involves tearing off your existing roof.
+But when the inevitable time comes to replace your roof, you have two options.
+First, you can re-cover your existing roof by installing a new roof directly on top of your existing roof.
+Alternatively, you can choose a complete replacement of your roof, which involves tearing off your existing roof.
 In many areas, building code requirements allow no more than one roof re-cover before a complete replacement is necessary.

 When it’s time to replace your roof system, there are ways to reduce your installation costs.

-The price of a new roof varies depending on materials selected, size of the building’s roof, location of the building, local labor rates, time of year, the contractor doing the work, and disposal fees to remove and discard your old roofing materials.
+The cost of a new roof varies depending on various factors.
+For example: materials selected, size of the building’s roof, location of the building, local labor rates, time of year, the contractor doing the work, and disposal fees to remove and discard your old roofing materials.

-Installing a new roof system is an investment in and upgrade to your property.
+Installing a new roof system is an investment and and upgrade to your property.
 Roofing costs generally fall into three categories.

-• Roof deck: The roof deck is the foundation of your roof and needs to be strong enough to bear the heavy load of the roofing layers above it.
+• Roof deck: The roof deck is the foundation of your roof.
+It needs to be strong enough to bear the heavy load of the roofing layers above it.

 • Base sheet: The base sheet is the first layer laid over the roof deck to seal the roof.

-• Underlayment: Underlayment is a water-resistant material that is installed over the base sheet.
+• Underlayment: Underlayment is a water-resistant material installed over the base sheet.

 • Roof covering: Shingles, tile, metal, TPO (thermoplastic polyolefin) membrane or modified bitumen (protective membrane) make up the outer layer of your roof and are installed over the underlayment.
 These are the roof components you can see from your street.
-The roof covering is the first line of defense to protect your roof from hail, high winds, debris, rain, hurricanes and other weather events.
+The roof covering is the first line of defense to protect your roof from the elements and various weather events.

 • Vents: Vents keep moisture from being trapped under your roof.
 Vents allow moisture to escape and protect your roof from rotting or mold.

 Professional, skilled workers tear off and remove your old roof and install a new one.
-Depending on the age of your roof, several layers of built-up roofing may be removed.
+Depending on the age of your roof, you may need to remove several layers of built-up roofing.
 Built-up roofing (also called BUR) is the most common roofing material used on low-slope roofs because it creates a continuous sealed surface.
-Built-up roofing is composed of alternating layers of reinforcing fabric and bitumen (asphalt) that is topped off with a layer of aggregate such as gravel or stone.
-In addition to removing your old roof, the roof deck may need to be repaired or replaced before a new roof can be installed.
+Alternating layers of reinforcing fabric and bitumen (asphalt) make up built-up roofing, topped off with a layer of aggregate (such as gravel or stone).
+In addition to removing your old roof, you may need to repair or replace the roof deck before a new roof can be installed.

-In addition to new materials and labor to install them, the roofing materials removed need to go somewhere—either they are recycled or are thrown away, and both incur costs.
-Costs for disposal vary according to the size and complexity of the roof system removed.
+In addition to new materials and labor to install them, the roofing materials removed need to go somewhere — either by recycling them or throwing them away, and both incur costs.
+Costs for roof replacement disposal vary according to the size and complexity of the roof system removed.
+These are important factors that affect how much does it cost to replace a roof.

 Although you can’t control the actual cost of materials, there are a few things you can do to reduce the overall cost of your roofing project.

 Roofing projects are complex.
 Understand the size of your roof.
 If you don’t know, schedule a professional roof inspection and gather measurements.
 One roofing square equals 100 square feet of roofing material.
-Once you know how many square feet need to be covered, familiarize yourself with the complexities of your specific project, the roofing materials available and what you want installed.
+Once you know how many square feet you want to cover, familiarize yourself with the complexities of your specific project, the roofing materials available and what you want to install.

-There are many options to choose from when it comes to roofing materials, but keep in mind that not every material can be used on every roof.
-Asphalt shingles are the most common material used on residential roofs.
-For commercial roof systems, some common materials include:
+There are many options to choose from when it comes to roofing materials.
+However, keep in mind that not every material is good on every roof.
+Asphalt shingles are the most common material used on roofs.
+Meanwhile, commercial roof systems use mostly these materials:

 • Metal